It is a type of cell or organism that can alter its shape, mainly by spreading and retracting pseudopods.

-Ectoplasm consists of a semi-solid gelatinous called plasma gel while endoplasm is composed of a less viscous fluid called plasma sol.
+Ectoplasm consists of a semi-solid gelatinous plasma gel, while endoplasm is composed of a less viscous fluid called plasma sol.

-Ectoplasm owes its highly viscous state, in part, to the crosslinking actomyosin complex it contains.
+In part, ectoplasm owes its highly viscous state to the crosslinking actomyosin complex it contains.

 The locomotion of an amoeba is believed to occur due to the sol-gel conversion of the protoplasm within its cell.
-Sol-gel conversion describes the contraction and relaxation events that are imposed by osmotic pressure and other ionic charges.
+Sol-gel transformation describes the contraction and relaxation events imposed by osmotic pressure and other ionic charges.

-For example, when an amoeba moves, it spreads a gelatinous, cytosolic pseudopodium, which then results in the more fluid cytosol (plasma sol) flowing past the gelatinous portion (plasma gel) where it freezes at the end of the pseudopodium.
+For example, when an amoeba moves, it spreads a gelatinous, cytosolic pseudopodium, resulting in the more fluid cytosol (plasma sol) flowing past the thick portion (plasma gel) where it freezes at the end of the pseudopodium.

 This results in the extension of this appendix.
-At the opposite (back) end of the cell, the plasma gel is then converted to plasma sol and transmitted by airflow to the advancing pseudopodium.
+At the cell’s opposite (back) end, the plasma gel is converted to plasma sol and transmitted by airflow to the advancing pseudopodium.

 As long as the cell has a way to deal with the substrate, repeating this process guides the cell forward.
-Inside the amoeba, there are proteins that can be activated to turn the gel into a more liquid, sunny state.
+Some proteins can be activated inside the Amoeba to turn the gel into a more liquid, sunny state.

-The cytoplasm consists primarily of actin and actin is regulated by actin-binding proteins.
+The cytoplasm consists primarily of actin, which is regulated by actin-binding proteins.

-Actin-binding proteins are in turn regulated by calcium ions; therefore, calcium ions are very important in the sol-gel conversion process.
+Calcium ions regulate actin-binding proteins; therefore, calcium ions are essential in the sol-gel conversion process.

 Modalities of amoeboid movement

-Based on some mathematical models, recent studies hypothesize a new biological model for the collective biomechanical and molecular mechanisms of cell movement.
+Recent studies hypothesize a new biological model for the collective biomechanical and molecular mechanisms of cell movement based on some mathematical models.

 It is proposed that microdomains weave the texture of the cytoskeleton and their interactions mark the location for the formation of new adhesion sites.

-According to this model, microdomain signaling dynamics organizes the cytoskeleton and its interaction with the substrate.
+According to this model, microdomain signaling dynamics organize the cytoskeleton and its interaction with the substrate.

 It has also been proposed that the interaction of microdomains marks the formation of new focal adhesion sites in the cell periphery.

-The interaction of myosin with the actin network generates membrane shrinkage / undulation, retrograde flow, and contractile forces for forward movement.
+The interaction of myosin with the actin network generates membrane shrinkage/undulation, retrograde flow, and contractile forces for forwarding movement.

-Finally, the continuous application of stress to the old focal adhesion sites could result in calcium-induced activation of calpain and, consequently, the loosening of focal adhesions that completes the cycle.
+Finally, the continuous application of stress to the old focal adhesion sites could result in calcium-induced calpain activation and, consequently, the loosening of focal adhesions that completes the cycle.

-In addition to actin polymerization, microtubules can also play an important role in cell migration where lamellipodia formation is involved.
+In addition to actin polymerization, microtubules can also play an essential role in cell migration where lamellipodia formation is involved.

 An experiment showed that although microtubules are not required for actin polymerization to create lamellipodial extensions, they are needed to allow cell movement.

-Another proposed mechanism of this type, the blister-driven mechanism of amoeboid locomotion, suggests that the actomyosin cortex contracts to increase hydrostatic pressure within the cell.
+Another proposed mechanism of this type, the blister-driven mechanism of amoeboid locomotion, suggests that the actomyosin cortex contracts increased hydrostatic pressure within the cell.

 This amoeboid mode of movement requires myosin II to play a role in generating the hydrostatic pressure that causes the bleb to expand.

-This is different from actin-driven locomotion, where the protrusion created is by polymerization of actin while remaining attached to the actomyosin cortex and physically pushing against the cell’s barrier.
+This is different from action-driven locomotion.
+The protrusion created is by the polymerization of actin while remaining attached to the actomyosin cortex and physically pushing against the cell’s barrier.